opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 - Clone
 - Force merge

-To get started, from the top menu, select **OpenSearch Plugins** > **Index Management**.
+To get started, select **OpenSearch Plugins** > **Index Management** from the top menu.
 Under **Index Management**, select **Notification settings**.

 You can choose to be notified when the operation has completed or failed.
-Additionally, you can select the notification channels for this notification, as shown in the following image:
+Additionally, you can select the notification channels for this notification, as shown in the following image.

 ![Default notification settings]({{site.url}}{{site.baseurl}}/images/admin-ui-index/notifications.png)